 recommendation models using matrix factorization, time series using

 ARIMA, and clustering using k-means.
 You can also use the

 functions for feature engineering.

-Notebooks lets you manage JupyterLab instances through a protected, publicly available URL.
+Vertex AI Workbench user-managed notebooks lets you manage JupyterLab instances through a protected, publicly available URL.
 You can create an instance using one of the existing Deep Learning VM instances that has the latest ML and data science libraries preinstalled, along with the latest accelerator drivers.
-Alternatively, you can create an Notebooks instance based on a custom container to customize the Notebooks environment for your needs.
-Notebooks uses TensorFlow Enterprise, an optimized distribution that contains custom-built TensorFlow binaries and related packages.
+Alternatively, you can create a Vertex AI Workbench user-managed notebooks instance based on a custom container to customize the environment for your needs.
+Vertex AI Workbench supports TensorFlow Enterprise, an optimized distribution that contains custom-built TensorFlow binaries and related packages.